Bravos123/pretty-file-system/README.md

 # pretty-file-system

 ## About:
-Pretty file system(PFS) is a simple but powerfull tool to manage file systems.
+Pretty file system is a simple but powerfull tool to manage file systems.

 ## How to use: